Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Experiments

 In Figure \ref{fig:context_observation_eg_2} we plot the region $\cC^{x_1}_3 \cap \cC^{x_2}_1$, in the same principle as in the previous visualization.
 In this figure, we have also plotted the range space of the feature matrix $\bm{\Phi}\theta$ along every possible three-dimensional basis representation of $(\mu_i, \mu_j, \mu_k)$ in a shade of 'plasma'.
 For example, the first image of the topmost row of Figure \ref{fig:context_observation_eg_2} shows the plot of the first three coordinates of $\bm{\Phi}\theta$ as $\theta$ ranges in $\Theta^{x_1}_3 \cap \Theta^{x_2}_1$ alongside the projection of the robust observation region.
 Similarly, the figure to the immediate right is the plot of the first, second, and fourth coordinates.
 Note that the range space of $\bm{\Phi}\theta$ appears as a plane in every image.
 This is expected since the $\bm{\Phi}$ rank is two.

 \paragraph{Experiments with $\epsilon$-greedy Algorithm.} We observe from Figure \ref{fig:context_regret} the mean and dispersion of the cumulative regret on $10$ contextual bandit instances, sampled from the robust region $\cC^{x_1}_1 \cap \cC^{x_2}_1$, for the $\epsilon$-greedy algorithm with $\epsilon_t = 1/\sqrt{t}$ for different context distributions.
 We also note the misspecification error (denoted by $\rho$), the maximum sub-optimality gap (denoted by $\Delta_{\max}$), and the minimum sub-optimality gap (denoted by $\Delta_{\min}$) for each such sampled instance.
 To demonstrate our results with high probability, we form confidence intervals of the cumulative regret with three standard deviations.
 In Figure \ref{fig:context_regret_02} we repeat the same experiment but for samples drawn from $\cC^{x_1}_3 \cap \cC^{x_2}_1$.
 It is observed for both these figures that the growth of the cumulative regret is sub-linear with high probability.
-We note that instances with higher $\Delta_{\max}$ values tend to have higher regret than the instances with lower $\Delta_{\max}$ values.
-We also note the presence of sampled instances with $\Delta_{\min}$ dominated by the misspecification error $\rho$.
-This contrasts sharply with the type of robust instances considered in the work of \citet{zhang2023interplay}.